choojoe/dod-4th-medical-team/README.md

         }
     }

-* See CustomIcon as an exmaple.
+* See CustomIcon as an example of the above.
- * More specifically, the below line (Producer) allows any Consumer to access the data, even if the Consumer is in a subfunction.
+More specifically, the below line (Producer) allows any Consumer to access the data, even if the Consumer is in a subfunction.
     <NightModeContext.Provider value = {{nightModeOn: nightMode, toggleNightMode: toggleNight}}>
  * Normally you'd have to pass these as props to subfunctions but Context allows us to bypass that.
 ### Ternary operators: {boolean ? "value if true" : "value if false"}
-* color = {nightModeOn ? "white" : "black"} means that the color will be set to white if nightModeOn is true and black if nightModeOn is false.
+    color = {nightModeOn ? "white" : "black"}
+* The above line means that the color will be set to white if nightModeOn is true and black if nightModeOn is false.
 This allows for color switching.

 ## Contact Us!
 - GitHub usernames: @choojoe, @guitartist42, @Sophiapatterson, @whydaniel